cuplv/droidel/README.md

 Troubleshooting
 ---------------
 Problem: Droidel fails while running JPhantom.
 Solution: JPhantom works for us on Linux and Mac, but sometimes does not work on Windows.
-Although we do not recommend doing this due to the many benefits of using JPhantom, you can turn off Droidel's use of JPhantom by using the -no-jphantom flag (coming soon).
+Although we do not recommend doing this due to the many benefits of using JPhantom, you can turn off Droidel's use of JPhantom by using the -no-jphantom flag.

 Problem: Droidel fails with "Couldn't compile stub file" or "Couldn't compile harness" message.
 Solution: Make sure that you are using the appropriate version of the Android JAR for your target application.
 Check the android:minSdkVersion and/or android:targetSdkVersion in AndroidManifest.xml to see what version of the framework is expected.